medizininformatik-initiative/Medication-Graph-FHIR-Converter/README.md

 It is planned to provide the source code under the MIT license, whereas the binaries will likely be restricted to the Apache 2.0 license requirements, as this is required by included dependencies.
-Sadly, a new licensing issue has popped up on August 1st which requires me to investigate this issue AGAIN :( I am currently waiting for confirmation from the MRI and hope I can provide a license and a binary by the mid of August.
+Sadly, a new licensing issue has popped up on August 1st which requires me to investigate this issue AGAIN :( I am currently waiting for confirmation from the MRI ~~and hope I can provide a license and a binary by the mid of August~~ that failed, presumably because everyone's on vacation.
+I will just stop making assumptions by this point -.-

-As of: August 1st, 2024
+As of: August 21st, 2024

 ---